 Looking for more information

 A single line from a customer with incomplete information regarding a query gets challenging to reply to.
-So, you need to drill a bit deeper with the help of positive words and understand customer’s pain points.
+So, you need to drill a bit deeper with the help of positive words and understand the customer’s pain points.
 Make sure you don’t sound annoyed and maintain your patience during this question and answer process.
 Else the customer might get angry.
 Some things to consider are

 - Make your caller feel valued and heard